Bringing you the latest news & resources in eye health

-LASIK (laser in situ keratomileusis) is the most common type of laser eye surgery performed today.
+LASIK (laser in situ keratomileusis) is the most common type of laser eye surgery performed in Australia today.

 This is a two-step, two-laser vision correction procedure.
 A thin flap is created in the cornea to allow the reshaping to occur away from the surface of the eye, resulting in less discomfort during healing and rapid visual recovery (when compared to advanced surface laser ablation or ASLA).

-To be suitable for LASIK, a patient needs to have a normally shaped cornea and adequate corneal thickness.
+To be suitable for LASIK eye surgery, a patient needs to have a normally shaped cornea and adequate corneal thickness.
 Patients with thin or irregularly shaped corneas are not suitable for this procedure – ASLA may be recommended for vision correction in these situations.

-Although LASIK and ASLA produce exactly the same results, LASIK patients tend to have a faster and more comfortable recovery.
+Although LASIK and ASLA produce exactly the same results, patients tend to have a faster and more comfortable recovery after LASIK surgery.
 The correction to their vision is immediate, although it may take a few weeks to completely stabilise.

-LASIK is a painless procedure.
+The LASIK procedure is painless.
 You may feel some pressure on the eye but no discomfort.

 The surgery is usually performed on both eyes on the same day and the operating time itself is about 20 minutes (although you will be in the laser suite for about 2 hours).
 You will be given anaesthetic drops to numb your eye and minimise discomfort, and can also choose to have a mild sedative.
 The sedative takes approximately 30 to 45 minutes to take effect.